-The period of the leave shall not exceed twelve months.
+The period of the leave shall not exceed twelve (12) months.
 The beginning and ending dates of a leave will normally coincide with the beginning and ending dates of academic semesters.
-Leaves of absence without pay may be extended upon approval by the immediate supervisor, the Provost, President, and the Board of Trustees.
+Leaves of absence without pay may be extended upon approval by the immediate supervisor, the Provost, the President, and the Board of Trustees.

-- 14.1.4 If, in the event of extenuating circumstances beyond their control, a faculty member on leave wishes to return to the University before the expiration date of the leave, they must submit a written request to their immediate supervisor.
-In such cases, the University shall make reasonable efforts to return the faculty member to the payroll. - 14.1.5 Upon expiration of the leave of absence without pay, the faculty member shall be reinstated in their former position with at least their former rank and at least the salary they would have received had the leave not been taken.
+- 14.1.4 If, in the event of extenuating circumstances beyond their control, a faculty member on leave who wishes to return to the University before the expiration date of the leave must submit a written request to their Immediate Supervisor.
+In such cases, the Provost will make the determination if the faculty member will return to payroll. - 14.1.5 Upon expiration of the leave of absence without pay, the faculty member shall be reinstated in their former position with at least their former rank and at least the salary they would have received had the leave not been taken.